mrmrs/writing/README.md

 There are two layouts, one for posts, one for other pages.
 Layouts are stored, creatively, in jkl/_layouts/ Folders with an underscore are not copied over to _site

-## TODO
-* Rake tasks for deployment via github or server
-* More styling
-* Style Guide